aferron/AIChessPlayer/README.md

     - Alpha Beta Pruning
 ---
 ### Heuristics
+* Maximize Number Of Pieces
+* Keep Pawns Diagonally Supported
+* Side By Side Pawns
+* Distance From Starting Location
+* Stacked Pawns
+* Piece Could BCaptured

 ---
 ### Tools
 - Board to Array: Convert any 64 bit int into a 1 or 2d array for binary free heuristics processing.
+- Pawn Board to Int - Take in a board and return its int representation.
+- Count 1s - Count the number of ones in a binary to give the total number of pawns on the board.

+### Contributors
+- Amila Ferron
+- Cordet Gula
+- Nicole Kurtz
+- Ryan Filgas